 During his 5 year career at UFV, Manny went to 3 straight Canada West Final 4's, and received a Canada West 2nd-team All-star award in his 5th year.
-He finished his career with 242 regular season 3’s, which at that time put him at 3rd All-time in Conference History), and 3 Canada West tournament Final 4 appearances.
-In his final season at UFV, he finished 1st in Canada in 3’s made (shot 43% from 3), 5th in assists and 9th in steals.
-His total of 78 3s in 20 games, which was the 3rd highest single-season total in conference history.
+He finished his career with 242 regular season 3’s, which at that time put him at 3rd All-time in Canada West history (he currently sits at 4th).
+In his last season at UFV, he finished 1st in all of Canada in 3’s made (shot 43% from 3), 5th in assists and 9th in steals.
+His total of 78 3s in 20 games is the 3rd highest single-season total in conference history.
 During his playing career, Manny would coach and train younger players whenever he had the chance.
-He was always focused on playing, but the time he spent coaching kids really helped him understand how passionate he was in seeing young players blossom into well-rounded individuals.
+He was always focused on playing, but the time he spent coaching kids really helped him understand how passionate he was in seeing young players grow into well-rounded individuals.

 After a heart-breaking playoff loss in his final season, Manny had to decide what he wanted to do next.
-There were a couple of small Professional offers on the table, but no offer interested him as much as coaching and training.
+There were a couple of Professional offers on the table, but no offer interested him as much as coaching and training.
 He decided to hang up the shoes, and start XV Training Academy with Harleen Dulay.
 Their goal is to use their basketball knowledge and experience, to influence up and coming basketball players.